ansible-collections/netapp.ontap/README.md

   - na_ontap_svm - added `allowed` option for `s3` service, requires ONTAP 9.7 or later.
   - na_ontap_rest_info - removed example which has option `gather_subset` set to `all` from documentation.
   - na_ontap_cifs_server - added new option `comment` for cifs server, requires ONTAP 9.6 or later.
+  - all modules supporting only REST - change in documentation for `use_rest`.

 ## 22.12.0